rodneyosodo/africastalking-eris-devkit-playground/src/14Shiftregister/README.md

 }
 ```

-If you wanted to turn one of the LEDs off rather than on, you would call a similar Arduino function bitClear() on the ‘leds’ variable.
+If you wanted to turn one of the LEDs off rather than on, you would call a similar eris-dev-kit function bitClear() on the ‘leds’ variable.
 This will set that particular bit of ‘leds’ to be 0 and you would then just need to call updateShiftRegister() to update the actual LEDs.